Before you book your cruise, take a glance at these tips that could save you time and money on your next cruise vacation.

 - Use a travel agent.
 Travel agents are advocates for you when it comes to price drops, last-minute changes, and unforeseen issues that can arise during your trip.

 - Plan to arrive a day early to avoid any travel delays.
 This is especially important when cruising in the winter since there are so many air delays from the weather.

 - Always buy a travel insurance policy.
 Speaking from experience, I’ve had to use my travel insurance policy twice in three years – once in Europe and once in the states.
 It comes in handy and is relatively cheap.
 You can get a quote at TripInsurance.com.

-- Consider boarding the ship earlier or later on in the day.
+- For cruise lines that don’t assign you a boarding time in advance, consider boarding the ship earlier or later on in the day.
 To bypass long lines, avoid embarking between noon and 1:30.